publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch82/schIX/m__us_usc_t42_s6991.md

      The term “regulated substance” means—

-        (A) any substance defined in [section 9601(14) of this title][/us/usc/t42/s9601/14] (but not including any substance regulated as a hazardous waste under subchapter III of this chapter), and
+        (A) any substance defined in [section 9601(14) of this title][/us/usc/t42/s9601/14] (but not including any substance regulated as a hazardous waste under subchapter III), and

         (B) petroleum.